A Busy Moms Guide | How to be a Healthy Mom in 2020

 Let me tell you something, what needs to come first is You, no one else or nothing else.
 No dish, no pile of laundry, no soccer game.
 You need to love You as I love you, which means you need to show up for you.
 If that means you tell the kiddos that they are going to free play for 15 mins while you go in the other room in meditate, or you prepare little breakfast snack bags for them to help themselves before you come downstairs in the morning you need to work your life around you and your needs.
 Trust me the kids will confirm, especially if you tell them that if they disturb you in your meditation, then they will immediately go to nap time.
 I guarantee you won’t hear from them for a while.
 Kids must learn to take care of themselves, comfort themselves, Dan smooth themselves.
 When my daughter was little an older and wiser couple advised my ex-husband, and I do not only let her soothe herself but also taught us not to be super quiet every time she slept.
 So now my 14 years old literally could sleep through a freight train.
 This is an example of me being a busy mom, working many hours and not wanting to creep around my house like a cat burglar.
 I think at times we are almost afraid of our children in the sense that we have been taught by our parents to give selflessly, relentlessly, and without a boundary; as a result, we have created some pretty entitled kids thinking that the world revolves around them, sound familiar?

 I am not saying that there is not a balance between your needs and there’s but what I am saying is that you need to find the balance before the lack of balance finds you, because it will and it probably already has – co-sleeping at 15 years old.
 I’m not passing judgment anywhere if you are happy with how you have raised your child I applaud you, but ultimately it needs to work FOR YOU not against you.
 If it is not working for you changes need to be made to create better balance; otherwise, you will constantly be catching your breath instead of flourishing.
-Before we go here are a few tips to manage your busy schedule as a healthy mom:
+Before we go here are a few tips on how to be a healthy mom and manage your busy schedule:

 - Make time for you – even if it is 15 mins trapped in the bathroom.
 Make sure you have some dedicated time every day just for you